Camera architectures

 RGBD cameras

 Another highly convenient way of retrieving instantaneous depth estimation, and thus simplify the Simultaneous Localization And Mapping problem is given by employing a depth camera such as the Microsoft Kinect.
 MPL has been involved in the development of several RGBD camera tracking solutions which operate highly efficiently by exploiting structural regularities such as piece-wise planar environment geometries or Manhattan world arrangements.
 More recently, we have published another highly efficient approach that does not make any assumptions about the environment, but speeds up the calculation by extracting and tracking semi-dense features.
-In our most recent work, we present a spatial AI paradigm that aims at modelling scenes at the level of objects.
+In our most recent work, we present spatial AI paradigms that aim at modelling scenes at the level of objects.
 Please visit our page on Visual SLAM to see demos of the developed frameworks.

 Y. Zhou, L. Kneip, and H. Li.
 Real-Time Rotation Estimation for Dense Depth Sensors in Piece-wise Planar Environments.
 In Proceedings of the IEEE/RSJ Conference on Intelligent Robots and Systems (IROS), Deajeon, Korea, October 2016 [pdf] [video]